Logan-Hansen/PokemonCrystal/README.md

 Known Bugs
 --------------------
-Traded NPC pokemon will crash the game when viewing 4th page stats.
+Traded NPC pokemon will crash the game when viewing 4th page stats - currently fixed by making all NPC trades as gift pokemon instead

 Updates to Johto to build on HGSS additions
 --------------------